 Britain’s pioneering role in the establishing of modern Law as we know it started in 1215 with Magna Carta Libertatum, the first bill of rights.
 No place represents this British judicial tradition better than London, the capital and creative heart of the country.

-Obtaining a Law degree from a reputable London university can have a very strong impact in consolidating your career.
-So, read on and see why you should get a Bachelor or Master of Law from a London university!
+Obtaining a Law degree (LL.M.) from a reputable London university or college can have a very strong impact in consolidating your career.
+So, read on and see why you should get a Bachelor's or Master's of Law from a London law school!

 Why study abroad in London?

-Being such a competitive higher education market, London’s multitude of good universities makes it more likely you’ll get the best student services in addition to top quality education.
-Moreover, London has a rich cultural heritage, which ensures that established fields such as law are handled with experience, as well as modern insight.
+Being such a competitive higher education market, London’s numerous top law schools and universities makes it more likely you’ll get the best student services in addition to top quality education.
+Moreover, London has a rich cultural heritage, which ensures that established fields such as Law are handled with experience, as well as modern insight.

 Law is a field which inspires discipline, strong communication skills, problem-solving, functional administrative skills and ethical awareness, all characteristics fully embraced by British culture and organisational culture.

 As a large cosmopolitan metropolis of over 7 million people, London has a long-lasting tradition and experience in higher education and it functions not only as the capital of the U.K., but also as headquarters for institutions belonging to the Commonwealth of Nations, Amnesty International and the International Maritime Organisation.

 These organisations have added to the experience of London-based universities, enabling them to offer targeted Law study programmes, aimed at training capable Law professionals.